runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 #### TokenToToken(OutputDexterContract, MinTokensBought, To, TokensSold, Deadline)

-Note that it is straightforward to prove the equivalence between the following two scenarios:
+Note that it is straightforward to prove the equivalence between the following two methods:
-- Alice simply sends a single transaction to Dexter, `Transaction Alice DEXTER 0 TokenToToken(OutputDexterContract, MinTokensBought, To, TokensSold, Deadline)`.
+- Alice sends only a single transaction to Dexter, `Transaction Alice DEXTER 0 TokenToToken(OutputDexterContract, MinTokensBought, To, TokensSold, Deadline)`.
-- Alice first sends a transaction to Dexter, `Transaction Alice DEXTER 0 TokenToXtz(Alice, TokensSold, 0, Deadline)`, then immediately sends another transaction to OutputDexterContract, `Transaction Sender OutputDexterContract XtzBought XtzToToken(To, MinTokensBought, Deadline)`, where XtzBought is the amount she received from the first transaction.
+- Alice first sends a transaction to Dexter, `Transaction Alice DEXTER 0 TokenToXtz(Alice, TokensSold, 0, Deadline)`, and then immediately sends another transaction to OutputDexterContract, `Transaction Alice OutputDexterContract XtzBought XtzToToken(To, MinTokensBought, Deadline)`, where XtzBought is the amount she received from the first transaction.
 (We assume that no transactions have been made to OutputDexterContract between the two transactions.)

 ```
 rule [token-to-token]: